EQ: A Game Changer for Modern Leadership and a Hot Topic in Coaching for Managers and Leaders

 A coach helps managers:

-• Gain deeper self-awareness thanks for reflective practices.
+• Gain deeper self-awareness thanks to reflective practices.

 • Craft strategies to understand and regulate emotions under stress.